AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 ![SPT_03](https://github.com/AndrewEsenin/Simple_Path_Tracer_Documentation/assets/150374215/d7a20114-106d-4b6d-81be-c21a7ff26787)

-Download the demo level for more examples.
+Download the demo level for more examples (UE 4.6 - 5.3): link /**/

 Create a "Simple Path Tracer Actor" actor, or use one of the ready-made examples.
 "Simple Path Tracer Actor" contains all the functions for editing and creating a path.